-If you wish to use content that the library or organization does not own, or if another party wishes to use content that the library or organization owns, a license agreement must be entered into.
+If you wish to use content that the library or the XYZ Organization does not own, or if another party wishes to use content that the library or XYZ Organization owns, a license agreement must be entered into.
 If you are provided with a license for the use of digital content that seems to be complete and not subject to negotiation, the first question you must ask the supplier of that content is whether the license is negotiable.
-Even if the content owner says that the license is not negotiable, if there are terms and conditions in the license that do not work for the library or organization, try to amend these clauses.
+Even if the content owner says that the license is not negotiable, if there are terms and conditions in the license that do not work for the library or our organization, try to amend these clauses.
 Often, even apparently nonnegotiable licenses are negotiable.

-Before negotiating a license agreement, it is important to first determine whether the library or organization has entered into a similar license agreement.
-This can be done by looking at the ABC Library Licensing Binder (also available on our intranet), which has categorized all of our organization’s license agreements by subject area (i.e., website, software, journals, periodicals, database, etc.) as well as by name of the publisher or content owner.
+Before negotiating a license agreement, it is important to first determine whether we have entered into a similar license agreement.
+This can be done by looking at the ABC Library Licensing Binder (also available on our intranet), which has categorized all of our organization’s license agreements by subject area (i.e., website, software, journals, periodicals, database, etc.) as well as by name of the publisher or other information provider.
 It is also worth double-checking to make sure the license does not conflict or overlap with existing licenses, including ones to which our library is bound through a consortium.